voxpupuli/plumbing/share/governance.md

-Collaborators
+Contributors
 -------------

 *How to become one*: Submit a pull request to a Vox Pupuli project

-Collaborators are community members who submit patches or other contributions(art, docs, user support, etc) to the project.
+Contributors are community members who submit patches or other contributions(art, docs, user support, etc) to the project.
 These patches may be a one-time occurrence or occur over time.
-It is anticipated that collaborators' contributions may be small at first, growing more considerable once the collaborator has built up the necessary knowledge, experience, and confidence.
+It is anticipated that contributions may be small at first, growing more considerable once the contributor has built up the necessary knowledge, experience, and confidence.

-Contributors
+Collaborators
 ------------

-*How to become one*: Be a collaborator and be nominated to the PMC as a contributor.
+*How to become one*: Be a contributor and be nominated to the PMC as a collaborator.
 Nominations should be sent to <email address for nominations>.
 You may nominate yourself.
-It is also common to give contributor status to an individual who donates code to the project by migrating a repository to the github namespace.
+It is also common to give collaborator status to an individual who donates code to the project by migrating a repository to the github namespace.

-Contributors are collaborators who have shown wide dedication to the Vox Pupuli project in general or deep dedication to one project in particular, and the ability to work well with collaborators, users, and other contributors.
-The contributors have responsibilities beyond the collaborators.
-In particular, contributors formally decide on whether a pull request is merged or a release is cut.
-Contributors are recognized and valued for their contributions, in whatever form those contributions take.
+Collaborators are contributors who have shown wide dedication to the Vox Pupuli project in general or deep dedication to one project in particular, and the ability to work well with contributors and other users.
+The collaborators have responsibilities beyond the contributors.
+In particular, collaborators formally decide on whether a pull request is merged or a release is cut.
+Collaborators are recognized and valued for their contributions, in whatever form those contributions take.
 Tasks such as communication, documentation, art, packaging, and testing are all valued contributions.
-A contributor will use lazy consensus to decide on whether to merge a pull request from a collaborator.
+A collaborator will use lazy consensus to decide on whether to merge a pull request from a contributor.
 If the discussion is no longer moving towards a consensus, the PMC must vote via lazy consensus on whether the patch should be applied.